 Can you believe it’s already December?
 Candles are being lit, trees decorated and snowfall has even touched down in some places!
 The holiday season is upon us!

-December is a magical time of year where people have many reasons to come together and celebrate.
-Whether your holiday traditions are to bundle up and play in the snow, or have a summer barbecue, these holiday writing prompts are sure to get your child reflecting on the best parts of this time of year.
+The holiday season is a magical time of year where people have many reasons to come together and celebrate.
+Whether your holiday traditions are to bundle up and play in the snow, or have a summer barbecue, these creative writing prompts are sure to get your child reflecting on the best parts of this time of year.

 What’s your favorite winter holiday?
 Why?